Antony and Cleopatra: Rome from the Roman perspective

 According to Hirsh, Rome largely defines itself by its opposition to Egypt.
 Where Rome is viewed as structured, moral, mature, and essentially masculine, Egypt is the polar opposite; chaotic, immoral, immature, and feminine.
 In fact, even the distinction between masculine and feminine is a purely Roman idea which the Egyptians largely ignore.
 The Romans view the "world" as nothing more than something for them to conquer and control.
 They believe they are "impervious to environmental influence" and that they are not to be influenced and controlled by the world but vice versa.

 Rome from the Egyptian perspective

 The Egyptians view the Romans as boring, oppressive, strict and lacking in passion and creativity, preferring strict rules and regulations.

 Egypt from the Egyptian perspective

-The Egyptian World view reflects what Mary Floyd-Wilson has called geo-humoralism, or the belief that climate and other environmental factors shapes racial character.
+The Egyptian worldview reflects what Mary Floyd-Wilson has called geo-humoralism, or the belief that climate and other environmental factors shapes racial character.
 The Egyptians view themselves as deeply entwined with the natural "earth".
 Egypt is not a location for them to rule over, but an inextricable part of them.
-Cleopatra envisions herself as the embodiment of Egypt because she has been nurtured and moulded by the environment fed by "the dung, / the beggar's nurse and Caesar's" (5.2.7–8).
+Cleopatra envisions herself as the embodiment of Egypt because she has been nurtured and moulded by the environment fed by "the dung, / The beggar's nurse and Caesar's" (5.2.7–8).
 They view life as more fluid and less structured allowing for creativity and passionate pursuits.